ucupumar/ucupaint-wiki/docs/index.md

 ## Locations

-You can find Ucupaint in the properties panel of the 3D viewport and also the Shader editor.
+You can find Ucupaint in the properties panel of the 3D viewport and also in the Shader editor.

 ### Blender 2.79